The Punisher: One Last Kill: Cast

+Also appearing are Kelli Barrett, reprising her role as Castle's deceased wife Maria from The Punisher; Andre Royo as Dre, a shopkeeper; John Douglas Thompson as an older veteran; Nick Koumalatsos and Colton Hill, portraying members of Castle's Marine squad; Bernthal's daughter Addie as Castle's deceased daughter Lisa; Mila Jaymes as Charli, Dre's daughter; Eduardo Campirano as Castle's deceased son Frank Jr.; Mugga as Debbie, Dre's wife; Dónall Ó Héalai as Mickey, a thug who attacks the older veteran; Jamal Lloyd Johnson as Barry, Ma Gnucci's bodyguard, implied to be the Marvel Comics character Barracuda; Rafael R. Green as Isaiah, a boy who lives in Frank's apartment building; and Roe Rancell as Dennis, a disturbed homeless man.
+The Gnucci Crime Family includes Dominick Mancino as Benny, Ma's husband; Joseph Devito as Bobby, a police lieutenant and Ma's son; Henry Corvino as Eddie Jr., Ma's grandson; and David Manuele as Ma's son Carlo.
+News casters Annika Pergament and David Collins appear as themselves.

 Production

 Background

 In June 2015, Jon Bernthal was cast as the Marvel Comics character Punisher for the second season of the Netflix series Daredevil (2015–2018), which was produced by Marvel Television.
 In April 2016, Netflix ordered the spin-off series The Punisher (2017–2019), with Bernthal reprising his role as Frank Castle / Punisher.
 Both series were canceled by the end of February 2019, not long before Marvel Television was folded into Marvel Studios, the production company behind the Marvel Cinematic Universe (MCU) films.
 A Disney+ revival series titled Daredevil: Born Again (2025–present) was announced by Marvel Studios in July 2022.
 Bernthal was set to reprise his role by March 2023, but soon left the series because he did not agree with the direction it was taking Castle.
 After Born Again underwent a creative overhaul and former The Punisher writer Dario Scardapane was hired to be its showrunner, Bernthal returned and had input on the character's portrayal.
 He felt the first season of Born Again "opened the door to getting closer to the Frank Castle that I really, really want to portray".